jlangr/ccode2/continuous-design.md

   * show the user the correct answer if their choice is incorrect
 * repeat the prior three steps for each question that the user chose incorrectly

-We might derive a number of alternate approaches.
+We might also take alternate approaches.
 For example, the user might be able to continue selecting an answer for a single question until they get it correct; we might also present hints with each failed answer.
 We might also move from multiple choice to requiring a user to type in the actual noun form, for questions that the users gets correct.

 If there are many design choices for an application itself, we have orders of magnitude more choices for implementing the software.
 No, that's not right.
 We have infinite choices.
 Most of those choices will be suboptimal.